bsidescapetown/bsidescapetown.github.io/_posts/2023-09-26-BSIDES-Cape-Town-2022-video.md

 Coming out of the pandemic we thought of experimenting with youtube livestreams for BSIDES Cape Town.
 We thought our online community was big enough to give it a go.
 The analytics showed us this theory wasn't true, at least not yet.
-We and our community loves in person events more than another online event.
+Both our community and ourselves love an in-person event, more than another online event.

 ## What went wrong?
 With our new venue we were offered a vendor they used for online events.
 We trusted the venue's opinion as they organize